 What to do when things go wrong.

-We have included other material as well, since there is a lot of variation between project courses (and even more between the people doing them), but the core topics include.
+We have included other material as well, since there is a lot of variation between project courses (and even more between the people doing them).
 Throughout, we are guided by a modified version of Dobzhansky's Rule:

 Nothing in software engineering makes sense except in the light of psychology.